sasquatch678/A-Painted-World/README.md

 ### OPTIONAL MODS - ULTRAWIDE SUPPORT & PERFORMANCE

-A Painted World comes with several list customization options.
+A Painted World comes with several customization options.

 There is 21x9 ultrawide support under the "ULTRAWIDE OPTIONALS (21x9)" section of Mod Organizer 2.